vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 than with stand-alone card payments.
 The result is a higher completion rate.

 Delegated SCA is Vipps' primary way of solving the SCA requirements.
-For this solution Vipps has developing a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
+For this solution Vipps has developed a SCA compliant solution that consists of a two-factor authentication featuring either PIN or biometrics in addition to device possession.
 In addition Vipps has implemented a Dynamic Linking according to the requirements.